the Service Board

 Recognition

 Our community partners are as passionate about fostering young development as we are!
 First and foremost, tSB is supported by a dedicated community network of individuals, businesses and organizations, without whom we would not be able to serve youth.
-Working in collaboration with organizations such Washington Trails Association, Mountain to Sound Greenway, Urban Artworks, Nurturing Roots Garden, Youth Speaks, Amplifier, Powerful Voices, King County Parks and the White Center Food Bank, youth engage in knowledge-building workshops and exploration of pathways to engage with the natural world.
+Working in collaboration with organizations such Washington Trails Association, Duwamish Hill Preserve, Skate Like a Girl, Powerful Voices, and King County Parks, youth engage in knowledge-building workshops and exploration of pathways to engage with the natural world.
 These partners also support our youth-led service projects, which range from creating murals, reforestation, preparing community gardens, trail building, invasive species removal, to river and beach cleanups.
 We also maintain close partnerships with local businesses like the Summit at Snoqualmie, Stevens Pass, evo, Patagonia and LOGE Camps to provide opportunities to engage in fun and challenging outdoor activities like snowboarding and hiking.
 For example, our longtime partnership with Seattle outdoor retailer, evo, has enabled us to appropriately outfit our participants for all activities to keep them safe and ensure they return again and again to explore the outdoors.
 We've also received significant financial support from the Satterberg Foundation, the Charlotte Martin Foundation, the National Winter Sports Education Foundation, the Premera Foundation, the Comcast Foundation, Vail Resorts, and many generous, dedicated individual donors.
 As an organization, we recognize the power that is found in strong partnerships and are continuing to leverage our growing network to support the greater need of the population we serve.

 Organization Data